-- By selecting entries from the lists.
+By selecting entries from the lists.

 Hovering over an item on either list brings up a tooltip that displays the information in the item's descriptor.
 For information on descriptors for metric types or monitored resources, see the metrics list or the monitored resource list.

-When at least one resource type and metric pair is selected, the chart shows all the available time series, and additional items appear below the specifed metric on the Metric tab.
+When at least one resource type and metric pair is selected, the chart shows all the available time series, and additional items appear below the specified metric on the Metric tab.
 The following screenshot shows the Metric tab after a metric has been specified:

-the time series that meet all of the criteria, a logical
+only the time series that meet all of the criteria, a logical

 You can select from the lists or type to find matches.
 Additionally, you can create filters for data that has not yet appeared; such filter criteria won't appear on the selection list, but you can manually specify filters that you know will be valid in the future.

 After you choose a label on which to filter, you have to specify the rest of the filter: a value or range of values and a comparison.

-After you choose a comparison operator, you can choose a value from a list of the available values.
-The following screenshot uses the names of zones:
+Below the list of comparison operators is a list of the available values.
+The following screenshot shows the names of zones in the project:

 Currently, all of the filter criteria must be met; they constitute a logical

 strings to show only “a” zones in the US: